LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/Module_06.md

 ## Learning Outcomes

-* Describe the shared security model of the cloud
+* Describe the shared security model of the cloud.
-* Discuss Google's security responsibility versus a customer's responsibility
+* Discuss Google's security responsibility versus a customer's responsibility.
-* Explore the different encryption options with GCP
+* Explore the different encryption options with GCP.
-* Identify best practices when configuring authentication and authorization using Cloud IAM
+* Identify best practices when configuring authentication and authorization using Cloud IAM.

 Link to this section can be found [here](https://youtu.be/aqqE06hOMtY).